doofinder/doofinder-prestashop/README.md

 - **a mysql container** for the database (on port 3308)
 - **a prestashop container** (in which you can choose the version to install) on port 9000
-- **a phpMyAdmin container** to do simple operations on the database on port 9001

 To choose the prestashop version, in the container image change: